AlertuLabs/Hooki/README.md

 ## 🧭 Roadmap

 * [x] POCOs
+* [x] Implement Unit Tests
+* [x] Provide builders utilising fluent api to reduce boilerplate code when creating webhook payloads
+* [ ] Support Files and Polls in Discord Webhook
-* [ ] Implement Unit Tests
+* [ ] Implement type safety POCOs for Discord message components
 * [ ] Introduce Validation to provide a better developer experience (Apps are not returning error details for 400s)
 * [ ] Remove the use of objects in numerous places and replace with a clean union type solution for type safety and readability
-* [ ] Provide builders utilising fluent api to reduce boilerplate code when creating webhook payloads
 * [ ] Support other languages?

 <!-- Contributing -->